Guest Author - Terri Lindy Johansen

 Laying flat on your stomach stretch your body out long.
 Now put your hands behind your head.
 Inhale and lift your head with your face towards the ground.
 Hold one breath then lower.
 You will not be able to lift your head very high.
 You are using your back muscles to lift and lower the head.
 Continue for 6 repetitions and then stretch your body out long reaching from fingers through toes.

 Arm and Leg Balance

-Begin on the floor on your hands and knees.
+Begin on your hands and knees on the floor.
 Draw your left knee in towards your chest and drop your head towards the knee.
 Then lift your face forward and take left leg up and out straight behind you.
 The left leg is lifted, not touching the floor.
 At the same time lift your right arm and reach forward in front.
 Hold for 5 breaths then bring knee and arm down.
 Repeat on other side.
 This is a balance pose and you are using your core muscles to keep your balance.
 You may have to practice this pose a few times.
-The goal is to stay in place without tipping over as you engage your core muscles.
+The goal is to stay in place as you engage your core muscles.
 Do the exercise 3 times on both sides.

 These exercises may seem hard at first but keep going.
 The more you do them the easier they will become.
 Have fun with these exercises and don’t push yourself too hard.
 You can also find directions for these exercises in the “Exercise Encyclopedia” on the Exercise Home Page.

 You should always consult a medical professional, whether you’re using an exercise app or not and before starting or changing an exercise program.